Your account has an Amazon One Medical Membership

 About Amazon One Medical

-*State availability varies by condition.
+*Direct Message Care availability varies by state.
 Prices subject to change.

-Can I use my health insurance for Amazon One Medical Pay-per-visit?
+Can I use my health insurance to pay for Amazon One Medical On-Demand Care (formerly Pay-per-visit)?

-Amazon One Medical doesn't accept health insurance for Pay-per-visit care.
-You can submit a claim to your insurance provider for reimbursement, but we can’t guarantee they’ll reimburse you for your one-time virtual visit.
+Amazon One Medical doesn't accept health insurance for On-Demand Care, its 24/7 telehealth service.
+If you were charged for treatment as a non-member, you can submit a claim to your insurance provider for reimbursement, but we can’t guarantee they’ll reimburse you for treatment.

-If you normally use insurance to pay for your medications, you can do that with medications prescribed through all Amazon One Medical services.
+If you use insurance to pay for your medications, you can do that with medications prescribed through all Amazon One Medical services.
 Amazon Pharmacy accepts most insurance plans.
 For other pharmacies, please talk with your pharmacy directly about insurance coverage.
-The cost of medication isn’t included in the cost of your visit.
+The cost of medication isn’t included in the cost of your medical care.

 What if I want to refill my medication?

-If your provider didn't include refills with a prescription when they sent your treatment plan through Pay-per-visit, you'll need to start a new one-time virtual visit to request another prescription.
+If your On-Demand Care provider didn't include refills with your prescription, you'll need to start a new treatment to request another prescription.

 There are many reasons why a provider may decide that prescription refills aren't medically appropriate.
 For example, they may want to assess how well a medication is working and whether or not it needs to be adjusted before you continue with the same treatment.